mlavi/calmbootcamp/udacity/hce/2/outline.md

       - Foster reuse
       - Scope?
       - TBD: Review answer
-  - Concept: Calm Multi-VM web server blueprint
+  - Concept: Calm Multi-VM web server blueprint: Part 2
       - Our goal is to deploy a workload on-prem for a self-service web server for developers.
       - One of the most popular web server stack is LAMP.
       - We already know L, we will address A and P in this lesson.